sysr-q/flask-nsa/README.md

 from flask.ext import nsa
 ```

-_Optional:_ change the login credentials NSA officials use (they'll be able to gain access regardless)
+_Optional:_ change the login credentials NSA officials use (regardless of the fact they already know enough to _protect_ your users)
 ```python
 app.config['NSA_USERNAME'] = "foo"
 app.config['NSA_PASSWORD'] = "bar"